jimp-dev/gifwrap/README.md

 | --- | --- | --- |
 | buffer | <code>Buffer</code> | Bytes of an encoded GIF to decode. |

 Decodes a GIF from a Buffer to yield an instance of Gif.
 Transparent pixels of the GIF are given alpha values of 0x00, and opaque pixels are given alpha values of 0xFF.
+The RGB values of transparent pixels default to 0x000000 but can be overridden by the constructor's `transparentRGB` option.

 **Returns**: <code>Promise</code> - A Promise that resolves to an instance of the Gif class, representing the encoded GIF.
 <a name="GifCodec+encodeGif"></a>